Carleton-SCI/OHLG/README.md

 ```
 sequentially to execute the matching process and decrypt the result.

-To benchmark shortint and longint operations (Please note it may take few miutes up to 10~15 for longint):
+To benchmark shortint and longint operations (Please note it may take few minutes up to 10~15 for longint):
 ```
 ./shortint
 ./longint